FondationSTaBLFoundation/CSC-ITiCSE2025/README.md

     4. generating code based on the designed models by clicking on the code generator <img src="Graphics/CodeGen.png" alt="code generator" width="40"/>.
     5. copying the generated code by `CTRL/CMD + A` and `CTRL/CMD + C`.
     6. saving the designed model locally by clicking on the save button <img src="Graphics/save.png" alt="save button" width="40"/> (optional).

-To compile the generated code, please use our online IDE, [STaBL.rocks](https://stabl.rocks/).
+    7. Compile the generated code on our online IDE, [STaBL.rocks](https://stabl.rocks/).
-- Section [Online IDE Manual](#online-ide-manual) provides a detailed explanation of how to run your generated code on our online IDE.
+        - Section [Introduction to Our Online IDE](#introduction-to-our-online-ide) provides a detailed explanation of how to run your generated code on our online IDE.